Damping of strong GHz waves near magnetars and the origin of fast radio bursts: Introduction

 \section{Introduction}

 Fast radio bursts (FRBs) are among the most mysterious astrophysical phenomena.
 They are detected at GHz frequencies from large cosmological distances.
-The bursts have huge luminosities up to $\sim 10^{43}$\,erg/s and millisecond durations \citep{Petroff19}.
+The bursts have huge luminosities up to $\sim 10^{44}$\,erg/s and millisecond durations \citep{Petroff19}.

 The short durations suggest that FRBs are generated by compact objects.
 In particular, magnetars are natural candidates, as they are well known as prolific X-ray bursters \citep{Kaspi17}.
-Evidence for the magnetar-FRB association came from the recent detection of millisecond GHz bursts from SGR~1935+2154, a known magnetar in our Galaxy \citep{Bochenek20,CHIME20}, although the bursts were weaker than the cosmological FRBs.
+Evidence for the magnetar-FRB association has been provided by the detection of millisecond GHz bursts from SGR~1935+2154, a known magnetar in our Galaxy \citep{Bochenek20,CHIME20}, although the bursts were weaker than the cosmological FRBs.
 The radio bursting mechanism is not established (see \cite{Lyubarsky21,Zhang22} for a review).

 Useful constraints on the FRB origin can be found by examining propagation of radio waves through the plasma magnetosphere surrounding magnetars.
-In particular, if the GHz source sits in the ultrastrong inner magnetosphere, the observed emission must be able to escape through the surrounding outer magnetosphere.
+In particular, if the GHz source sits in the ultrastrong inner magnetosphere (which confines and powers the source) then the observed emission must be able to escape through the surrounding outer magnetosphere.
 Can the radio wave actually escape?

+Two linear polarization modes are possible for electromagnetic waves in the magnetosphere: the O-mode and the X-mode \citep{Arons86}.
+As shown in \Sect~\ref{O-mode}, FRBs emitted in the O-mode experience immediate damping.
+For the X-mode, the propagation problem is more subtle, and it is solved in the remaining \Sects~\ref{MHD}-\ref{kinetic}.
+Hereafter by ``radio waves'' we mean the X-mode electromagnetic waves.

-A dangerous region for the wave is where the background dipole magnetic field $\Bbg$ decreases to $\sim \Em$ ($\Em$ is the wave amplitude).
-In particular, calculation of the plasma response to a sine radio wave with $\Em>\Bbg$ shows strong damping \citep{Beloborodov21b,Beloborodov22}.
+A dangerous region for the X-mode wave is where the background dipole magnetic field $\Bbg$ decreases to $\sim \Em$ (the wave amplitude).
+In particular, calculation of the plasma response to a sine radio wave with $\Em>\Bbg$ shows its strong damping \citep{Beloborodov21b,Beloborodov22}.
 The wave quickly accelerates plasma particles up to the radiation reaction limit, and the particles radiate the received energy in the gamma-ray band.
 Effectively, the plasma scatters the radio wave to gamma rays, and then its energy converts to an avalanche of $e^\pm$ pairs.
-This calculation did not address how the oscillating wave reached the outer magnetosphere where $\Bbg<E_0$, but demonstrated that if it did, it would not survive.
+This calculation did not address how the oscillating wave reached the outer magnetosphere where $\Bbg<E_0$, but demonstrated that if it did then it would not survive.